open-telemetry/opentelemetry-collector-contrib/receiver/azureeventhubreceiver/README.md

 | time (required)                  | time_unix_nano (field)                 |
 | identity (optional)              | azure.identity (attribute, nested)     |

+Notes:
-Note: JSON does not distinguish between fixed and floating point numbers.
+* JSON does not distinguish between fixed and floating point numbers.
 All JSON numbers are encoded as doubles.
+* Additionaly the field timestamp can be used instead of time.

 For Metrics the Azure Metric Records are an array of "records" with the following fields.